 HOW TO APPLY

-Please check all eligibility requirements before starting the online application.
-Click here to read the instructions for applications and how to use our online system.
-Click here to read tips for writing your application.
+Please check all eligibility requirements before starting the online application, and click here to read the instructions on how to use our online system.

 GRANT REPORTING INSTRUCTIONS

 If your group is awarded a grant, you must provide a final grant report within one year of receiving the money, or before your group can receive additional funding.
 Click here for the full grant reporting instructions.